eralpship/robot-painter/plan.md

 - Single hardcoded text element to start
 - Follow Konva best practices for performance
 - Implement proper error handling and cleanup
+- Use event-based sync instead of continuous interval for better performance